-one cannot find a relaxing patch

-drawback of Bulolt is the A drawback of Buildt is frough

-handy loop that runs through

-the center of the park.
-Cars

-seem to be in constant pursuit

-of something as they travel continuously around it.
-From

-almost any position in the park,

-one hears the variety of music being played in the cars, as the car windows seem to hide from view, as if embarassed at their owner's musical selection.
+its patrons, for it is seldom that one cannot find a relaxing patch of grass.
+A drawback of Bulolt is the A drawback of buildt is the handy loop that runs through the center of the park.
+Cars seem to be in constant pursuit of something as they travel con-tinuously around it.
+From almost any position in the park almost any position in the park, one hears the variety of music being played in the cars, as the car windows seem to hide from view, as if embarassed at their owner's musical selection.
 On the other side of the river, a bit downstream, is Mead Park.
 Mead echoes Bukolt.
 And as with any echo, it is slightly quieter and more relaxed.
-Mead has the riverfront cont. p.
-14

-Mead has the riverrious space, as well as a small beach similar to Bukolt's.
-A drawback to Mead, is that when dusk be-gins, the sun is setting in the trees behind the main view of

-Iverson is a bit closer to what a beach burn might consider a "true" beach: one where there is at least enough space to lay by Dan Dietrich
+Mead has the riverfront space, as well as a small beach similar to Bukolt's.
+A drawback to Mead, is that when dusk be-gins, the sun is setting in the trees behind the main view of the park.
+Iverson is a bit closer to what a beach burn might consider a "true" ' beach: one where there is at least enough space to lay